Ryan Richter

-Ryan Richter (born April 12, 1989) is an American former professional soccer player and current assistant coach for Philadelphia Union in MLS.
+Ryan Richter (born April 12, 1989) is an American former professional soccer player and current head coach of Philadelphia Union II in MLS Next Pro.

 Youth and college

-Richter played soccer at William Tennent High School in Warminster, Pennsylvania where he was a three-year starter.
+Richter played soccer at William Tennent High School in Warminster, Pennsylvania, where he was a three-year starter.
 He was elected as team captain and MVP for both his Junior and Senior years.
 At William Tennent, Richter attained honor roll status for all four years, he was also a three-year starter on the basketball team as well as being a placekicker on the football team.

-After high school, Richter attended La Salle University in Philadelphia, Pennsylvania where he continued to play soccer.
+After high school, Richter attended La Salle University in Philadelphia, Pennsylvania, where he continued to play soccer.
 At La Salle, he was named Atlantic 10 Offensive Player of the Year, and Student-Athlete of the Year for the 2010 season.
 He was also named Atlantic 10 Sportsman of the Year in 2010 as well as First-Team Scholar All America.
 Richter was named Philadelphia Soccer Six Player of the Year in 2009 and 2010, leading the city in points and goals both years.
 He is the second player from the La Salle Explorers to be drafted into the MLS after Cesidio Colasante.
 Richter racked up 28 goals and 13 assists during his time with the Explorers.

 During his college years, Richter played for the Ocean City Nor'easters in the USL Premier Development League.